Kolten Wong Player Props: Mariners vs. Guardians

 - Wong hit .251 with 24 doubles, four triples, 15 home runs and 48 walks.

+- He took the pitcher deep in 9.0% of his games last season (134 in all), going deep in 3% of his plate appearances.

-- In 25.4% of his games a year ago (34 of 134), Wong drove in a run.
-In eight of those games (6.0%) he recorded two or more RBIs, and he had three or more in three contests.
+- In 34 of 134 games last season (25.4%), Wong drove in a run, and eight of those games (6.0%) included more than one RBI.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.